-There is a \$50,000 per year annual maximum for worldwide services, including worldwide emergency services, worldwide urgently needed services, and worldwide emergency transportation services combined.
+There is a \$50,000 per year annual maximum for worldwide services, including worldwide emergency services, worldwide urgently needed and appropriateness before reimbursement is made.
+We may not reimburse you for all out of pocket expenses.

-Services that are covered for you If clinical notes are not in English, you will need to provide a contified translation.
-If payment invoice is not in LLS a certified translation.
+If clinical notes are not in English, you will need to provide a certified translation.
 If payment invoice is not in U.S. dollars, reimbursement will be calculated using the exchange rate at the time the check is processed.
 Payments are tendered in U.S. dollars only.
 Monetary exchange rate fees, translations costs, postage, return travel to the U.S., and other non-medical fees are not reimbursable.